akhteramin/CaptionFileProcessor/README.md

 Third, try to make them as close as possible by performing some wizard-of-oz actions such as if the sentence breaks into multiple sentence in reference file, merge them before running the following script.

+# Reference File Cleanup

 To cleanup reference file run this command:
 `python3 caption_reference_alignment.py --name 'NFL Live2-Jul 3.en.txt'`

 -- The processed aligned text file will be saved in "Processed Reference Caption Text" folder.
 And the file name will remain same.

-# Hypothesis Cleanup
+# Hypothesis File Cleanup
 To cleanup hypothesis file run this command:
 `python3 caption_hypothesis_cleanup.py --name 'NFL Live2-Jul 3.en.txt'`
 -- The processed hypothesis text file will be saved in "Processed Hypothesis Caption Text" folder.
 And the file name will remain same.

 # File splitting for feeding into ACE
+Before running the command below, a folder named "abc_jul_8"(Pseudo name, for each file title should be selected uniquely.) need to be created under both "Split Hypothesis Files" and "Split Reference Files"

 Line by line comparison command:
 `python3 caption_file_split.py --name 'ABC 7 News at Noon - Jul 8.en.txt' --fname 'abc_jul_8'`

-Before running this command a folder named "abc_jul_8" need to be created under both "Split Hypothesis Files" and "Split Reference Files"

 # Hypothesis and Reference File manual Alignment segment
 We have manually aligned the file till the text matched substantially side by side.